-23 City of Sebastopol Affordable Housing In-Lieu Fee Nexus Study, 2021 unique to Sebastopol, as cost of land is a similar constraint in all comparable jurisdictions nearby.
+23 City of Sebastopol Affordable Housing In-Lieu Fee Nexus Study, 2021 major constraint to housing development in the City.
+However, this constraint is not unique to Sebastopol, as cost of land is a similar constraint in all comparable jurisdictions nearby.